angeleah/lua_tic_tac_toe/README.md

 Install the testing framework Busted-
 1.Type "luarocks install busted"

+*If you experience wget errors, run brew update wget and brew doctor to make sure that wget is linked properly.
+Then run "luarocks install busted" again.
+This should work.

 ##Running the specs-
 1.Clone this project
 2.cd into this project's root.